-- 12. Flavor your pasta water with a chicken stock cube Not a hack.
+- 9. Refrigerate onions before chopping them so they don't make you cry Chilling the onions makes the volatile sulfur compounds in them less volatile, so this works, provided you chop fast.
+It's not a hack, but it is a good technique. - 10.
+Wear swim goggles while chopping onions so they don't make you cry I'll call this one a hack. - 11.
+Use parchment paper in place of muffin liners The purpose of parchment paper is to get between your food and whatever it's being cooked on or in.
+If you run out of muffin liners, you can just use squares of parchment paper.
+This is just using parchment paper for what it's meant to be used for, albeit in an atypical way because we have another product that we use in this instance.
+A great technique to use on a regular basis; a great tip if you've never heard of it before.
+But not a hack.
+(I actually think the corners sticking it up would make it easier to get the muffins out of the pan.) - 12.
+Flavor your pasta water with a chicken stock cube Not a hack.
 Anyone who grew up eating instant ramen on a regular basis figured this one out by the time they hit double digits. - 13.
-Use a potato masher to break up ground meat While technically a potato masher is meant to be used on potatoes, its ultimate purpose is to mash big things into little things.24 This is like using a screwdriver to pry up a lid of paint.
+Use a potato masher to break up ground meat While technically a potato masher is meant to be used on potatoes, its ultimate purpose is to mash big things into little things.31 This is like using a screwdriver to pry up a lid of paint.
 It's not a hack because it's so obvious. - 14.
 Collect all your vegetable scraps in a freezer bag and use them to make stock Not a hack.
 Just frugality in action. - 15.
-Buy the biggest cutting board you can find.
-While this is great advice, it's not a hack.
+Buy the biggest cutting board you can find While this is great advice, it's not a hack.

-So, 15 "cooking hacks" and only two of them are an actual hacks, and one of them is pretty questionable.
+So, 15 "cooking hacks" and only two of them are actual hacks, and one of them is pretty questionable.
 I'm pretty much calling it a hack because I'm trying to be generous.
 The thing that strikes me is not so much that these aren't actually hacks, but the difference between a "tip" and a "technique."
 Maybe I'm just tired, but it seems like it's a technique if you use it on a regular basis and a tip if you're in a jam and someone tells you about it.
 But that's an argument for another day in another zine.